ICA-EGAD/RiC-AG/source/faq--how_to_use_ric_with_vocabularies.md

     <http://vocab.getty.edu/page/aat/300055433> .
 ```

 Choosing between these two options depends upon our modelling strategy, which may depend upon available human and technical resources; the lists or vocabularies we already have and our plans concerning them; the existence or not of external vocabularies that are truly suited to our needs; and so on.
-Whatever our decision, the vocabulary we wish to use with RiC-O data should be expressed in RDF; and the [rico:hasActivityType](https://www.ica.org/standards/RiC/ontology#hasActivityType) object property should be used link the 'Community development' Activity to the concept that categorizes it.
+Whatever our decision, the vocabulary we wish to use with RiC-O data should be expressed in RDF; and the [rico:hasActivityType](https://www.ica.org/standards/RiC/ontology#hasActivityType) object property should be used to link the 'Community development' Activity to the concept that categorizes it.
 An analogous object property, and an inverse for it, exists for all of the attributes which we are discussing here.

 If we were to apply a reasoner to the above RDF snippet, it would infer, and add to the existing graph, that the concept with URI `http://vocab.getty.edu/page/aat/300055433` is an instance of the [rico:ActivityType](https://www.ica.org/standards/RiC/ontology#ActivityType) class, because the [rico:hasActivityType](https://www.ica.org/standards/RiC/ontology#hasActivityType) property is formally defined in RiC-O as having as range [rico:ActivityType](https://www.ica.org/standards/RiC/ontology#ActivityType).
 See [RDFS entailment rules](https://www.w3.org/TR/rdf-mt/#RDFSRules]) for more on this.

 On the other hand, it is permitted to explicitly specify that the concepts you use to categorize Activities are both an instance of skos:Concept and of the [rico:ActivityType](https://www.ica.org/standards/RiC/ontology#ActivityType) RiC-O class; the same is true in all analogous cases, and is the approach taken by, for instance, the Archives nationales de France.
 This makes it possible to immediately have vocabularies and concepts whose formal specification is complete, and which are therefore ready to be used in RiC-O datasets, without having to rely on a reasoner.
-Later, it may also enable, depending upon time and means, moving beyond terminology, usng RiC-O properties to assign say temporal or spatial dimensions to the concepts described; to connect them to Rules when appropriate (decrees, legal texts, policies...); to express that they have successor concepts, and so on; in other words to contextualize concepts.
+Later, it may also enable, depending upon time and means, moving beyond terminology, using RiC-O properties to assign say temporal or spatial dimensions to the concepts described; to connect them to Rules when appropriate (decrees, legal texts, policies...); to express that they have successor concepts, and so on; in other words to contextualize concepts.
 Particularly interesting might be the contextualization of Activity Types, Documentary Form Types, or Corporate Body Types.

 If you do not have, or cannot find, any appropriate vocabulary for populating RiC-O classes, the [rico:type](https://www.ica.org/standards/RiC/ontology#type) datatype property to store, as a string, the term you wish to use.
 If you need to define another category than those in RiC-O today, you can easily extend RiC-O, creating in your own ontology a subclass of [rico:Concept](https://www.ica.org/standards/RiC/ontology#Concept) or [rico:Type](https://www.ica.org/standards/RiC/ontology#Type), and defining the properties you needed to connect the relevant entities to your new concept.
 See [int-ref](int-ref:faq--how_to_extend_ric) for more on this.